-- Grupo Financiero Monex and our indirect subsidiaries: - o Banco Monex (credit institution). - o Monex Casa de Bolsa (brokerage house), - Monex Securities (company acting as a broker dealer in the US market) - Monex Asset Management (company acting as an investment advisor in the US market) - o Monex Operadora de Fondos (company operating investment funds) in Mexico - MNI Holding and our indirect subsidiaries: - o Tempus and - o Monex Europe (foreign companies engaged in providing foreign exchange and payments services); - Arrendadora Monex (pure leasing) in Mexico
+- Grupo Financiero Monex and our indirect subsidiaries: - o Banco Monex (credit institution). - o Monex Casa de Bolsa (brokerage house), - Monex Securities (company acting as a broker dealer in the US market) - Monex Asset Management (company acting as an investment advisor in the US market) - o Monex Operadora de Fondos (company operating investment funds) in Mexico - MNI Holding and our indirect subsidiaries: - o Monex USA and - o Monex Europe (foreign companies engaged in providing foreign exchange and payments services); - Arrendadora Monex (leasing) in Mexico

-Our main subsidiary is Banco Monex, which reported a net income of \$1,331 million MXN at the end of 2021.
+Our main subsidiary is Banco Monex, which reported a net income of \$2,474 million MXN for the year ended on December 31, 2022.
 Most of our foreign exchange and payment services were provided through this entity.

-In 2021, our revenues from foreign exchange and international payments in Mexico amounted to \$3,764 million MXN, which resulted from operating with more than 23,100 clients.
-93.0% of our operating volume in foreign exchange came from transactions carried out with corporations, which we consider contributes to the mitigation of our transactional and regulatory risks, including all risks related to frauds and money laundering.
+In 2022, our revenues from foreign exchange and international payments in Mexico amounted to \$4,588 million MXN, which resulted from operating with more than 22,000 clients.
+91.1% of our operating volume in foreign exchange came from transactions carried out with corporations, which we consider contributes to the mitigation of our transactional and regulatory risks, including all risks related to frauds and money laundering.